This is a guide to ultrasound scans and their significance for early pregnancy.

 Pregnancy Ultrasound Scans

-This newsletter will explain all three early pregnancy scans including the Dating Scan, the First Trimester Screening and the Fetal Anatomy/Morphology Scan.
+This newsletter will explain three early pregnancy scans including the Dating Scan, the First Trimester Screening and the Fetal Anatomy/Morphology Scan.

 The purpose of the Dating Scan is: